 What is the best pet adoption in Calgary?

 The best pet adoption in Calgary depends on what you are looking for.
 Calgary Humane Society is the largest with same-day adoption and the broadest dog selection.
 AARCS is the best foster-based rescue with detailed temperament info.
 Pawsitive Match excels with smaller breeds.
-Together with 13+ other Calgary rescues, they place over 1,000 dogs every year.
-LocalPetFinder aggregates all of them in one place, with listings refreshed every 2 hours.
+Together with 11+ other Calgary rescues, they place over 1,000 dogs every year.
+LocalPetFinder aggregates all of them in one place, with listings refreshed regularly.

 Where is the best place to adopt a pet in Calgary?